Newsflash: G-7 Reaches BEPS 2.0 International Tax Agreement

 For Pillar One, the G-7 committed to the reallocation of taxing rights to market jurisdictions based on economic presence.
 For approximately 100 of the world’s largest and profitable companies, at least 20 percent of global residual profits, above a 10 percent margin threshold, would be attributed to the jurisdictions in which the products and services are consumed.

 For the Pillar Two controlled foreign corporation (CFC) rules, the G-7 agreed to advocate for a global minimum corporate tax rate of at least 15 percent.
-In a departure from the latest Inclusive Framework proposal, the G-7 agreement would apply the Global Ant-Base Erosion (GloBe) minimum tax on a country-by-country basis.
+The G-7 agreement would apply the Global Ant-Base Erosion (GloBe) minimum tax on a country-by-country basis.

 The G-7 agreement also calls for coordination between the OECD tax reform plan and the removal of all Digital Services Taxes (DSTs) and similar measures.